 Language In Brief

-Language is the comprehension and/or use of a spoken (i.e., listening and speaking), written (i.e., reading and writing) and/or other communication symbol system (e.g., American Sign Language).
-Communication difference/dialect is a variation of a symbol system used by a group of
+Language is a rule-governed behavior.
+It is defined as the comprehension and/or use of a spoken (i.e., listening and speaking), written (i.e., reading and writing), and/or other communication symbol system (e.g., American Sign Language).

 - Phonology—study of the speech sound (i.e., phoneme) system of a language, including the rules for combining and using phonemes.